Fiserv/banking-hub/docs/response-codes.md

 ## EFX Status Codes
 EFX status codes are the service-specific status codes and provides additional information to the returned HTTP status or error code.

-The following table lists EFX status codes and their descriptions related to the HTTP status codes:
+The following table lists the EFX status codes and their descriptions related to the HTTP status codes:

 <html>
   <table style="width: 100%;">